Mortgages for older borrowers

-Although most lenders state a maximum age at the end of the mortgage, they can also include a rule saying the mortgage must be paid off “by the stated age or retirement age, whichever is earlier”.
+Most lenders state a maximum age at the end of the mortgage.
+But they can also include a rule saying you must pay the mortgage off “by the stated age or retirement age, whichever is earlier”.

-This rule is important because it takes into account your individual retirement plans.
+This rule takes into account your individual retirement plans.
 This might be state pension age, or earlier or later.

-It means that if you plan to retire at 65, for example, your mortgage lender will want your mortgage paid off before then.
+So if you plan to retire at 65, your lender will want your mortgage paid off before then.

 The average age to pay off a mortgage

-The average age people expect to repay their mortgage is at 57, according to a survey by financial services firm Hargreaves Lansdown.⁷
+the average age people expect to repay their mortgage is 57

-The study also found that 1 in 6 homeowners will either be over 65 by the time they pay off their mortgage or they do not expect to ever do so.
+1 in 6 homeowners will be over 65 when they pay off their mortgage.
+Or never expect to pay it off

 Why is there an age limit on getting a mortgage?

-There’s a maximum age for mortgage lending because lenders need to be sure you can afford to repay your mortgage.
+Lenders set an age limit as they need to be sure you can afford to repay your mortgage.

 Lenders have to follow the Mortgage Market Review (MMR) rules.
-This means they have to make sure you can keep up with repayments over the full term of the mortgage.
+This means they have to make sure you can keep up with repayments over the whole mortgage term.

-Mortgage lenders will assume that when you reach retirement age you’ll no longer be working and so you will not have enough income to make repayments.
+Mortgage lenders will assume that when you'll not be working when you get to retirement age.
+Thus you will not have enough income to make repayments.

 Getting a mortgage as an older borrower

-If you’ve already retired you can show the lender evidence of your income.
+If you’ve already retired you can show the lender proof of your income.

-If you have not yet retired, you can ask your pension provider to confirm your:
+If you're not retired yet, you can ask your pension provider to confirm your:

 expected retirement age